 Aleage Franks, 36, of Tacoma, pleaded guilty in King County Superior Court to first-degree theft, a felony.
 She was sentenced to 100 hours of community service, to pay $700 in court fees and $13,061 in restitution to GEICO.

 Franks filed a false insurance claim with GEICO insurance, saying she and three of her children were passengers in a one-car collision.
 GEICO paid Franks $13,061 for forged medical bills and personal- injury protection.
 Franks and her children were not in the car during the collision.
 The driver, Sisi Imani, 35, was charged with felony second-degree theft and is on Kreidler’s insurance fraud most wanted after failing to appear in court to face the charges.

-Danylo Pavlenko, 33, of Auburn, pleaded guilty in King County Superior Court to filing a false insurance claim, a felony.
+Danylo Pavlenko, 33, of Auburn, pleaded guilty in King County Superior Court to attempted fraudulent insurance claim, a misdemeanor.
 His conviction will be suspended when he completes one day in jail and 12 months’ probation, and pays $1,700 in fees and fines, and $2,000 in restitution to Allstate Insurance.

 According to the investigation, Pavlenko filed a claim in February 2016 for vandalism damage to his 2013 Acura sedan.
 Allstate declared the car a total loss and requested the proof of purchase for the vehicle to help determine its value.
 Pavlenko, who owns a used-car dealership, submitted a falsified invoice showing he paid more than $35,000 for the vehicle, an attempt to increase the value of the car.
 The vehicle sale record filed with the state Department of Licensing showed he actually purchased the car for $649 from his own dealership.